v3ai/qcom/README.md

-# QCOM: an auto commiting and pushing tool to update repos quick and dirty
+# QCOM: an auto committing and pushing tool to update repos quick and dirty

 ## Motivation
 Sometimes you just want whatever code/configs/whatever inside a directory commited and pushed to github quick